IN-PERSON GATHERINGS HAVE RESUMED!

 Benton Campus: Sundays @ 9 & 11am

-What will the in-person gatherings look like?
+What do the in-person gatherings look like?

-- We will practice social distancing.
+- We practice social distancing.

-- The coffee bar will be closed.
+- The coffee bar is closed.

 - All attendees are asked to self-screen before attending.

-- Vulnerable populations should not attend.
+- Vulnerable populations should not attend and are encouraged to join our online community.

 When will full gatherings and other activities resume?